nmrghe/mindlaboratory/index.md

 # Our goal is to understand how the richness of our "mental life" –– our thoughts, plans and expectations –– emerges from biology

-We follow a multidisciplinary approach, combining experiments in humans and animals to study particular mental processes such as planning and learning, with hypothesis-driven analyses and modeling of the underlying neural dynamics.
+We follow a multidisciplinary approach, combining experiments in humans and animals to study particular mental processes, such as planning, anticipation and learning, with hypothesis-driven analyses and modeling of the underlying neural dynamics.

 {% include section.html %}